NicholasBoren/Image-Captioning/README.md

 \<Insert Example Caption Output from our Model>

 ## Video
 Here is a video explaining our project (the same information stated below).
-We also have a live demo with our finished model generating captions for a few images.
+We also have a live demo at the end with our finished model generating captions for a few images.

 ## Problem Statement

-We are exploring whether a bi-LSTM with mixed character and word level training will outperform just pure word level or character level training.
+We are exploring whether a two-layer bi-LSTM with mixed character and word level training model will outperform a single-layer pure word-level LSTM model and a single layer pure character-level LSTM model.

+As we do this, we will also explore if the single-layer pure word-level LSTM model will outperform the character-level one.

 ## Starter Code and Datasets
-We build off of the starter code provided by the [Udacity-Computer-Vision-Nanodegree-Program](https://github.com/sauravraghuvanshi/Udacity-Computer-Vision-Nanodegree-Program/tree/master/project_2_image_captioning_project).
+We build off of the starter code provided by the [Udacity Computer Vision Nanodegree Program](https://github.com/sauravraghuvanshi/Udacity-Computer-Vision-Nanodegree-Program/tree/master/project_2_image_captioning_project).
 They use a CNN-RNN architecture model for automatically generating image captions.
 The network is originally trained on the Microsoft Common Objects in COntext (MS COCO) 2014 dataset.

 We trained, validated, and tested on the [Microsoft Common Objects in COntext (MS COCO)](https://cocodataset.org/#home) 2017 images dataset.
 MS COCO is one of the public datasets most commonly used for image captioning.